Distinguished Diversity Enhancement Awards celebrate and recognize exceptional faculty, staff and students

 Through a commitment to an inclusive culture, the Student Pharmacist Association for Diversity & Equity (SPADE) has furthered diversity within the Ohio State College of Pharmacy and throughout central Ohio.
 With a continuous emphasis on inclusion, academic enrichment and enhancing patient care, SPADE has spearheaded Diversity Week, integrated diversity into the PharmD curriculum and furthered student diversity recruitment initiatives.
 SPADE is also heavily involved with service projects such as free clinics and health screenings, dedicated to helping underrepresented populations in the local community.

-Cynthia TurnerCynthia Turner, PhD
+Headshot of Cynthia TurnerCynthia Turner, PhD

 Senior Lecturer, Department of Accounting and Management Information Systems, Fisher College of Business